les-tontons-crafters/xtrem-tdd-money-kata/java/docs/10-bank-redesign.md

 }
 ```

-We have some code to generate from here:
+We have some code to generate from here, you remember we wanted to fight primitive obsession so decided to represent the `ExchangeRate` as a business concept.
 ![canNotAddAnExchangeRateForThePivotCurrencyOfTheBank](img/bank-redesign-canNotAddAnExchangeRateForThePivotCurrencyOfTheBank.png)

 ```java
 public class NewBank {